PaladinKnightMaster/swap-clothes-app/testing.md

     - Brand word located in the navigation bar always brings the user to the home page.
     - Links connecting the 'Register' page to the 'Log In' page and vice versa work and have been tested.
     - Links directed to the 'Items' page located in the navbar, on the 'Home' page under Hot Items, on the 'My Profile' page under My Items, in the 'About' modal, work as expected and bring the user to the 'Items' page.
+- #### Matching
+    - Users can like items by clicking on the 'like' button.
+    - When the creator of the item likes the user's item, they match.
+    - A flash message is displayed at the top of the page explaining that the user can now click on the creator's username to reveal their social media details.
+    - The user can click on the social media icons which bring the user to the relevant social media platform opened in a new tab.
+    - The user can see all the matched items on the 'My Profile' page under Matches.

 - #### Home Page
     - Likes counter works as expected and increments/decrements by 1 when a user likes/unlikes the item.
     - Top 3 items are displayed - this has been tested by many test accounts liking/unliking numerous items.